$ cd fundamentals-of-devops

 The deployment package only includes your app code.
 Notably, it does not include anything about the OS or other tooling.
 Running, securing, and updating the OS is completely handled by the serverless provider.

-Serverless deployments are even faster than containers: whereas you can expect the build and deploy cycle to take 5-10 minutes with VMs and 1-5 minutes with containers, with serverless, it can take less than a minute.
+Whereas the build and deploy cycle takes 5-30 minutes with VMs and 1-5 minutes with containers, with serverless, it can take less than a minute.

 Serverless can make even more efficient use of computing resources than containers.
 Instead of scheduling long-running apps, you schedule short-running functions, which you can move around the cluster extremely quickly onto any server that has spare resources.
-That said, most of these benefits accrue to the cloud providers, but they do pass some of those cost savings down to the end-user too, offering serverless at incredibly low prices.[16]
+While these benefits mostly accrue to the cloud providers, they do pass some of those cost savings down to the end-user too, offering serverless at incredibly low prices.[14]

 While FaaS has some major benefits, it also has a number of limitations: